rafaqz/Rasters.jl/README.md

 ![Temperatures at lattitude 20-21](https://raw.githubusercontent.com/rafaqz/GeoData.jl/media/lat_20.png)

 ## Works in progress
-- Standardised handling of metadata
+- Standardised handling and conversion of spatial metadata
 - Handling complex projections: Affine transformation of dimensions to indices.
   AffineMaps will be stored as a wrapper dimension in `dims`.
 - Integration with Vector/DataFrame spatial types and point/line/polygon data